Paddy Pimblett's UFC 296 fight slammed for shameless matchmaking

 In March, Paddy Pimblett had surgery on his right foot from an injury he sustained from his last fight.
 And at the time, his focus was on running it back with Gordon.

 “I hope he watches this.
-You’re f—ng dogshit.
+You’re f****** dogs***.
 At my worst, you couldn’t beat me at your best.
 Injured, everything going wrong.
 You couldn’t beat me on my worst day, and I beat you on your best.
 ‘Cause you’re a little bum.”

 As for Ferguson (25-9, 15-7 in the UFC), he continues to pile up loss after loss.
 His most recent fight happened at UFC 291 in July against Bobby Green, who defeated him via third-round submission.